 This last point is one that I have been sensitive to for the last several years.
 It is incredible to me that those who call themselves Christians do not speak faith-filled words.
 There are only a few Christians that you can tell have the word of God in their hearts because that is what comes out when they talk.
 I am reminded of one of my childhood mentors, Reverend Mattie Waters.
 When you talk to her, even today.
 You can tell that her heart is filled with the word of God because it comes spewing out of her mouth like a fountain or like rivers.
 However, that disposition is rare to find, at least in my experiences.
 Most Christians speak doom and defeat.
 They do not speak from a heart that is filled with the word of God, but rather a heart that is sickened by the world.

 Our Words and Faith

-There is a correlation between our hearts, our words, and what we believe.?
-Jesus said that if we say to the mountain (seemingly impossible situation) to move and we don?t doubt in our hearts but believe what we say will happen, then it will happen.?
-This means that there are several things that go together with the words that we speak.
+There is a correlation between our hearts, our words, and what we believe.
+Jesus said that if we say to the mountain (seemingly impossible situation) to move and we don’t doubt in our hearts but believe what we say will happen, then it will happen.
+This means that several things go together with the words that we speak.

 - We must say what we want or what we want to happen

 - We must believe the things that we say

 - The words we speak come from the heart